 In mammals, two genes encode a total of four pyruvate kinase (PK) isoforms.
 The PKLR gene encodes the liver (L-PK or PKL) and the erythrocyte (R-PK or PKR) isoforms of pyruvate kinase via a process of alternative promoter usage.
 The PKM gene, so called originally due to initial characterization in muscle tissues, encodes the PKM1 and PKM2 isoforms.
 PKM1 and PKM2 are derived via alternative splicing of the PKM gene encoded mRNA.
 This results in mutual exclusion of a single conserved exon encoding 56 amino acids.
 Most tissues express either the PKM1 or PKM2.
 PKM1 is found in many normal differentiated tissues, whereas PKM2 is expressed in most proliferating cells, including in all cancer cell lines and tumors tested to date.
 Although PKM1 and PKM2 are highly similar in amino acid sequence they have different catalytic and regulatory properties.
 PKM1 has high constitutive enzymatic activity.
 In contrast, PKM2 is much less active but is allosterically activated by the upstream glycolytic metabolite fructose 1,6-bisphosphate (FBP).
 PKM2 is also unique in that, unlike other PK isoforms, it can interact with phosphotyrosine in tyrosine phosphorylated proteins such as those resulting from growth factor stimulation of cells.
 The interaction of PKM2 with tyrosine phosphorylated proteins results in the release of FBP leading to reduced activity of the enzyme.
 Low PKM2 activity, in conjunction with increased glucose uptake, facilitates the diversion of glucose carbons into the anabolic pathways that are derived from glycolysis.
 PKM2 is also inhibited by direct oxidation of a cysteine residue (Cys358) as an adaptive response to increased intracellular reactive oxygen species (ROS).
 This inhibition does not occur in PKM1.
 In cells in culture, the replacement of PKM2 with PKM1 (the constitutively active isoform) results in reduced lactate production and enhanced oxygen consumption.
 An additional observation has been made that in cells expressing PKM2 there is increased phosphorylation of an active site histidine (His11) in the upstream glycolytic enzyme phosphoglycerate mutase (PGAM1).
 His11 phosphorylation of PGAM1 increases its mutase activity.
 The phosphorylation of PGAM1 is not seen in PKM1 expressing cells.
 It turns out that the phosphate donor for His11 phosphorylation of PGAM1 is phosphoenolpyruvate (PEP) which is the substrate for pyruvate kinases.
 Phosphate transfer from PEP to PGAM1 yields pyruvate without concomitant generation of ATP.
 This reaction occurs at physiological concentrations of PEP and produces pyruvate in the absence of PKM2 activity.
 Thus, the PEP-dependent histidine phosphorylation of PGAM1 may provide an alternate glycolytic pathway that decouples ATP production from normal pyruvate kinase-mediated phosphotransfer from PEP.
 This alternate pathway allows for a high rate of glycolysis that is needed to support the anabolic metabolism observed in many proliferating cells.

-Alternative pathway of glycolysis.
+Alternative pathway of glycolysis in cancer.
 An alternate glycolytic pathway occurs in highly proliferative cells such as is observed in cancer cells.
 Cancer cells express the PKM2 isoform of pyruvate kinase which is much less active than other isoforms and is also negatively regulated by binding to tyrosine phosphorylated proteins.
 The dashed arrow for the PKM2 reaction is to demonstrate that this reaction is inefficient compared to the transfer of phosphate from PEP directly to PGAM1.
 PGAM1: phosphoglycerate mutase.
 PEP: phosphoenolpyruvate.
 3-PG: 3-phosphoglycerate, 2-PG: 2-phosphoglycerate.
 2,3-BPG: 2,3-bisphosphoglycerate.
 His11 refers to the catalytic site histidine that is phosphorylated by phosphate donation from PEP.

 PGAM1 is unique with respect to glycolytic enzymes because its rate of transcription is regulated by the tumor suppressor p53.
 In addition, increased expression of PGAM1 has been shown to immortalize primary cells, although the mechanism of this immortalization remains unknown.
 When PKM2 activity is down-regulated, as a consequence of growth factor-mediated tyrosine phosphorylations, PGAM1 mutase activity is enhanced due to the consequent increase in His11 phosphorylation from PEP.
 Thus, a positive feedback loop is activated, whereby the production of PEP increases the enzymatic activity of PGAM1.
 Activation of this feedback loop between PEP and His11 modified PGAM1 may be the mechanism that promotes the redistribution of glycolytic carbons, upstream of PGAM1, into biosynthetic pathways that branch from glycolysis.
 In order for this alternative pathway to continue, the phosphate on His11 of PGAM1 must be removed so that it can serve as a continual acceptor of PEP phosphate.
 When PGAM1 converts 3-phosphoglycerate (3-PG) to 2-phosphoglycerate (2-PG) there is spontaneous hydrolysis of the phosphohistidine.
 In addition, it has been observed that 2,3-bisphosphoglycerate (2,3-BPG) can be formed from either 3-PG or 2-PG via phosphate transfer from His11 of PGAM1.